physrisk/website-source/articles/2015/extra-credits-pietu-juru-burbulas.md

 We invite you to see videos by [Extra Credits](https://www.youtube.com/channel/UCCODtTcd5M1JavPCOr_Uydg), which tell the story with more details, but in attractive and approachable manner.
-You can find the playlist on youtube by following this URL:
+You can find the playlist on YouTube by following this URL:
 <https://www.youtube.com/watch?v=k1kndKWJKB8&list=PLhyKYa0YJ_5Aq7g4bil7bnGi0A8gTsawu&index=17>.
 Below you should the embed of the first video.